noodldocs/noodldocs.github.io/extending/create-lib.md

 First some notes on the content of a library module:

-* The **module** directory contains the source code for the module as well as build scripts and any assets you might want, such as fonts, css etc.
+- The **module** directory contains the source code for the module as well as build scripts and any assets you might want, such as fonts, css etc.

-* The **project** directory contains a Noodl project that will accompany the module.
+- The **project** directory contains a Noodl project that will accompany the module.
 When a module is imported into a Noodl project, all content of this project is added to the project.
 So if you want components to follow along with your module you can add it to this project.
 By default the project is empty and only contains the code of your module.

-* The **tests** folder contains a test project that you can use when you are developing your module, nothing in this project will be packaged into the module.
-This is a local project that need to be imported into Noodl, we will show you how to do that below.
+- The **tests** folder contains a test project that you can use when you are developing your module, nothing in this project will be packaged into the module.
+This is a local project that needs to be imported into Noodl, we will show you how to do that below.

 First enter the **module** directory and install the needed dependencies: